The Maze was a dynamic installation that explored the domains of interactive surfaces with a sculptural quality.

 Made up of an array of modular panels that generated a continuous pattern, unlocking a wide range of possible configurations that could be used as a language of signs.

-An interface that is constantly reconfigured by the visitors as they rotate the plates and change the configuration, the modular panel has a three-dimensional voluptuous form enhanced by metal finishing and unique reflections.
+Essentially an interface that could be constantly reconfigured by the visitors as they rotated the plates and changed the configuration, the modular panel had a three-dimensional voluptuous form enhanced by metal finishing and unique reflections.

-This interaction is possible because every panel has a mechanism to allow its rotation around the centre of the panel: the plate come out from its spot, can be rotated and re-inserted back, transforming the wall into a 3D dynamic puzzle.
+This interaction was possible because every panel had a mechanism to allow its rotation around the centre of the panel: the plate came out from its spot, could be rotated and re-inserted back, transforming the wall into a 3D dynamic puzzle.
 The use of metal components and its shiny effect highlight the three-dimensional nature of the installation, reflecting the surroundings and interacting not only with the people but also with the environment.

-For this project, NYXO created a multi-effect surface of Metal-skin.
-The plates that compose The Maze and their combinations can transform a static decorative surface, into a dynamic open system ready for different applications.
+For this project, NYXO created a multi-effect surface of metal-skin.
+The plates that compose The Maze and their combinations could transform a static decorative surface, into a dynamic open system ready for different applications.

 About Nyxo Visionary Design

 Nyxo is a design studio founded and led by Mirko and Michele Daneluzzo.
 This Dubai based practice is making its debut in the Middle East scenario, bringing with it the experience gained in the previous firm in Europe and the wealth of knowledge and experimentation carried out by its founders.
 The idea that supports the studio and characterizes its activity is the construction of future scenarios that incorporate and translate technological innovation into products and architectures.

 This is reflected both in the design and manufacturing processes, closely related to digital computational tools and their evolution.
 Nyxo aspires to combine and mix techniques from different disciplines and has developed its unique transdisciplinary approach to design.